-- Fixed skylights consist of a structural perimeter frame that supports the window portion, which is made primarily of glass or plastic.
+- Fixed skylights: This consist of a structural perimeter frame that supports the window portion, which is made primarily of glass or plastic.
 A fixed skylight is non-operable, meaning it does not move and does not provide ventilation.

-- Ventilated skylights are one of the most popular types of skylights.
-These skylights can provide a significant amount of additional light to any room while providing some ventilation.
+- Ventilated skylights: These are one of the most popular types of skylights and can provide a significant amount of additional light to any room while providing some ventilation.
 Adding a ventilated skylight will give you better lighting, a view of the sky, and airflow from outside.
 These are operable skylights that use a hinge to open and close.
-When it is within reach of the occupant, this type of skylight is more commonly called a "roof window."
+When the occupant is within reach, this type of skylight is more commonly called a "roof window."

-- Tubular skylights are commonly used to provide active daylighting in a small space using a tubular daylighting device (TDD).
-A tubular skylight, sun tunnel, or solar tubes consist of a roof-mounted skylight that condenses sunlight and directs it toward smaller spaces that would otherwise be dark, such as hallways.
-TDDs can be spotted by their dome covering, often made from acrylic or polycarbonate.
+- Tubular skylights: These commonly provide active daylighting in a small space using a tubular daylighting device (TDD).
+A tubular skylight, sun tunnel, or solar tube consists of a roof-mounted skylight that condenses sunlight and directs it toward smaller spaces that would otherwise be dark, such as hallways.
+You can spot TDDs by their dome covering, often made from acrylic or polycarbonate.

-- Retractable skylights provide a combination of natural sunlight, ventilation, and a view.
-As the name implies, retractable skylights can be opened; they roll on a set of tracks so that when open, the room's interior is entirely open to the outdoors.
+- Retractable skylights: This type of skylight can provide a combination of natural sunlight, ventilation, and a view.
+As the name implies, retractable skylights can open; they roll on a set of tracks so that when open, the room's interior is entirely open to the outdoors.
 When closed, the skylight functions as a fixed skylight, providing lighting and a view of the sky.

-- Custom skylights, which vary in shape and size, are used on roofs that cannot accommodate more common skylights.
+- Custom skylights: These can vary in shape and size and are used on roofs that cannot accommodate more common skylights.
 They are manufactured to fit the specific dimensions and needs of the roof they will be installed on.

 - Inside: Leaking skylights can cause slip and fall injuries.
 Patrons, customers, or guests inside the building may also be injured when something falls through a skylight, like during a construction project, or when one suddenly breaks and sends glass crashing down below.